Appearance

 Configuration File

-Configuration is stored in ~/.coleo/config.toml:
+Configuration is stored in ./.coleo/config.toml by default:

 toml